UKLLC/Guidebook/ukllc_book/docs/user_guide/MovingFilesInAndOut.md

 **All researchers** agree to uphold these **principles**:
 1. All outputs must comply with the project’s permissions and scope.
 2. The **SDC threshold is 10 data subjects**.
 Unweighted counts <10 and statistics (e.g. weighted counts, percentages, means, etc.) derived from groups containing <10 data subjects must be suppressed, i.e. counts ranging from zero to nine, inclusive, are not permitted.
+See the [**SDC guide**](../user_guide/SDC.md) for further details.
 3. All researchers must make best efforts to ensure outputs are anonymous before submitting them for file-out checks.
 4. The findings of the file-out review are binding and research users must **correct any identified issues**.